normandavey/AlphaFold2-IDR-complex-prediction/README.md

 </p>

-**TAD of RelA bound to the TAZ domain of CREB-binding protein (CBP)** *Definition:*
+**TAD of RelA bound to the TAZ domain of CREB-binding protein (CBP)**

+*Definition:*
 The disordered RelA binding region is significantly longer than previous examples.
 It wraps around the TAZ domain making contacts at *4 distinct patches*, adopting mostly *helical conformations* at these 4 sites.
-1 ordered protein + 1 IDR
+Composition: 1 ordered protein + 1 IDR
 PDB:2lww

 *Results:*